The Xometry app works best with JavaScript enabled!

 A simulated avocado made with PolyJet 3D printing by Xometry

-Xometry provides a wide range of manufacturing capabilities, including 3D printing in 9 processes, injection molding, and CNC machining services for prototyping and production.
+Xometry offers a variety of manufacturing capabilities, including injection molding, CNC machining services, and nine processes for 3D printing for prototyping and production.
 Get your instant quote today.

 1. Spritam® is a trademark of APRECIA PHARMACEUTICALS, LLC